Notes on the Geography of Hungary: Pest of the Habsburgs

 The interior: three floors of it.
 Goods were originally delivered by a canal that ran along the central axis of the building's ground floor.

-Like the Museum of Applied Arts, the Liberty Bridge was opened in 1896 to mark the Magyar's thousand-year occupation of this land.
+Like the Museum of Applied Arts, the Liberty Bridge was opened in 1896 to the thousandth anniversary of the arrival of the Magyars.
 Originally the bridge was called the Franz Joseph Bridge, and it was he who opened it.
 The name's changed now, of course, but those birds are still up top.
 You didn't notice them, or think they were significant?
 Wrong.
 They're Turul Birds, embedded in Magyar mythology as bearers of divine messages.
 They alight in the Tree of Life and are accompanied by smaller birds bearing the souls of children to come.

 Speaking of souls, we should venture out to the famous cemetery near the main railway station.
 There are many elaborate tombs here, such as this one for Gyorgy Rath, whose Oriental art collection is now on display in the Budapest museum of his name.